 Independent Contractor Management – A Quick Guide for N.Z Businesses

 New Zealand law looks beyond labels to the real nature of the relationship.
-A well-drafted contract alone is not enough.
-The heart of the issue will always depend on whether the true nature of the relationship is one of employment, or whether a person is genuinely in business on their own account having regard to the nature of the work they perform.
+A well‑drafted contract alone is not enough.
+The heart of the issue will often depend on whether the true nature of the relationship is one of employment, or whether a person is genuinely in business on their own account having regard to the nature of the work they perform.

 Employees vs Contractors – The Legal Framework